Achalavimukthi/Achalavimukthi/README.md

 # 👋 Hello!
-I'm Achalavimukthi
+I'm Achala

 Welcome to my GitHub profile!
 I'm a passionate developer with a deep interest in technology and innovation.
 Whether you're here to check out my projects or just curious about who I am, you've come to the right place!